-17. Financial risk management objectives and policies
+16. Financial risk management objectives and policies

 The Group's principal financial instrument is RMBL loan.
-The RMBL loan of \$13 million (refinanced Series 5 and 8 Debentures and IPGMF) has security over the Linkletter's Place investment property.
+The RMBL loan of \$13 million has security over the Linkletter's Place investment property.

 The Group has various other financial instruments such as cash and cash equivalents, trade debtors and trade creditors, which arise directly from its operations.
 It is, and has been throughout the year, the Group's policy that it will not trade in financial instruments.
 The main risks from the Group's financial instruments are interest rate risk, credit risk and liquidity risk.
 The Board's policies for managing each of these risks are summarised below.